 5 ways women influenced politics before they got to vote

-As both a young woman casting my vote in my first presidential election and the founder of College Students for Bernie, I came to the museum interested in learning more about the history of politics and political engagement.
+As a young woman casting my vote in my first presidential election, I came to the museum interested in learning more about the history of politics and political engagement.
 What, for example, might my political involvement have looked like in other points in American history?
 Women have come a long way in the American political landscape.
 Although a gap remains, more and more women are running for office, holding important campaign roles, and casting their ballots.
 Parties recognize women as a significant voting bloc that needs to be appealed to.

 For much of American history, however, women could not vote.
 The 19th Amendment, which extended the Constitutional right to vote to women, wasn't ratified until 1920, less than 100 years ago.
 Then how did these disenfranchised Americans influence political outcomes?
 What role did they play in key political decisions?
 Here are five ways I have found that women used their influence before the vote.